valantic/vue-template/README.md

 ### Using BEM with Vue

 We added the [vue-bem](https://github.com/verstaerker/vue-bem) plugin for Vue to improve the handling of BEM classes and especially modifiers in Vue components.
-Just use `v-bem:<element>="<customModifiers>"` on any template element to add blocks, elements and modifiers.
+Just use `v-bem:<element>.<staticModifiers>="<dynamicModifiers>"` on any template element to add blocks, elements and modifiers.

 ### Guidelines